-We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$\\$ million (or approximately \$\\$ million if the underwriters' over-allotment option is exercised in full), based upon an assumed initial public offering price of \$\\$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$65.8 million (or approximately \$76.2 million if the underwriters' over-allotment option is exercised in full), based upon an assumed initial public offering price of \$18.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-We currently expect to use the net proceeds from this offering: (1) to support our commercial expansion of sales, marketing, reimbursement, customer support and business development; (2) to support our product pipeline and research and development; (3) for our Integrated Diagnostics acquisition milestone payment; and (4) for working capital and general corporate purposes.
+We currently expect to use the net proceeds from this offering: (1) approximately \$30 million to support our commercial expansion of sales, marketing, reimbursement, customer support and business development; (2) approximately \$16 million to support our product pipeline and research and development; (3) approximately \$13 million to pay a portion of our Integrated Diagnostics acquisition milestone payment; and (4) the remaining portion of such net proceeds (including if the underwriters exercise their overallotment option in full) for working capital and general corporate purposes.
 See the section titled "Use of Proceeds" for additional information.

 At our request, the underwriters have reserved up to 5% of the shares of common stock offered by this prospectus, for sale at the initial public offering price through a directed share program to certain individuals, including our directors, employees and certain of our existing stockholders.
 The sales will be made at our direction by Morgan Stanley & Co.
 LLC and its affiliates through a directed share program.
 The number of shares of our common stock available for sale to the general public in this offering will be reduced to the extent that these individuals purchase such reserved shares.
 Any reserved shares that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of common stock offered by this prospectus.
-Shares purchased through the directed share program will not be subject to lockup restrictions with the underwriters, except in the case of shares purchased by any of our officers or directors, employees and existing stockholders.
+Shares purchased through the directed share program will not be subject to lockup restrictions with the underwriters, except in the case of shares purchased by any of our officers or directors, employees and certain of our existing stockholders.